 Assistant Director of Community-Engaged Learning

 Andrea Wise, Assistant Director of Community-Engaged Learning, joined the McCarthy Center in 2010.
 Andrea holds her degrees from USF: a Master’s degree in Organization and Leadership and a Bachelor of Arts in Sociology with a minor in Creative Writing.
-In her role, Andrea supports the service-learning requirement on campus as well as creates and facilitates curriculum to support students' experiences in McCarthy Center programs.
+In her role, Andrea creates and facilitates curriculum to support students' experiences in McCarthy Center programs.
 She loves helping students explore service-learning pedagogy, develop strong professional skills, examine their own identities and their sense of cultural humility, and pursue their best fit in public service.
-She has taught the USF in DC service-learning internship course and is co-teaching the McCarthy Fellows in Sacramento service-learning course.
+She has taught the USF in DC service-learning internship course and co-taught the McCarthy Fellows in Sacramento service-learning course.
 Andrea received the Graduate Student Leadership Award in 2013 as well as the University of San Francisco Mentor of the Year award in 2012.
 Outside of her McCarthy Center duties, she serves as the co-chair of the LGBTQ Caucus for Faculty and Staff and is passionate about LGBTQ equity issues.
-Andrea is an alumna of McCarthy Center programs, having participated in the McCarthy Center's Advocates for Community Engagement (ACE) program as an undergraduate student, which she found to be the most meaningful part of her college experience.
+Andrea is an alumna of McCarthy Center programs, having participated in the McCarthy Center's Advocates for Community Engagement (ACE) program as an undergraduate student, which she found to be among the most meaningful parts of her college experience.